TonicAI/textual/docs/source/redact/redacting_files.rst

 By default, in the downloaded file, all of the entities are redacted.

-To synthesize values for or ignore specific entities in the file, use the **generator_config** param.
+To synthesize values for or ignore specific types of entities in the file, use the ``generator_config`` param.

 In this example, we disable the modification of numeric values and synthesize email addresses: